synergy-design-system/synergy-design-system/packages/_private/e2e-demo-test/README.md

 ## How Tests Are Run in CI

 End-to-end tests are automatically executed in CI/CD using GitHub Actions.
-Tests are run in parallel using sharding and a browser matrix:
+Tests are run using a framework and browser matrix:

-- **Browsers:** Tests run on Chromium, Firefox, and WebKit (Safari).
+- **Frameworks:** Tests run for React, Angular, Vue, and Vanilla JS.
-- **Sharding:** The test suite is split into multiple shards, each running a subset of tests in parallel for faster feedback.
+- **Browsers:** Each framework's tests run on Chromium, Firefox, and WebKit (Safari).
-- **Matrix:** Each shard is run for each browser, ensuring cross-browser coverage.
+- **Matrix:** This creates 12 parallel test runs (4 frameworks × 3 browsers).

-This setup ensures fast and reliable test results for every pull request.
+This setup ensures comprehensive testing across all supported frameworks and browsers for every pull request.